NavaraCloudServices/github-copilot-groundschool/exercisefiles/python/developer/README.md

   >
   > You can use Copilot Code completion or inline chat.
 Once done you can also use Copilot Inline Chat to refactor the code to put this logic in a function.

-- **/GetLineByLineFromTextFile**:
+- **/GetLineByLinefromTextFile**:

   - Read `sample.txt` line by line
-  - create a promise to read the file line by line, and return a list of lines that contains the word "Fusce"
+  - Create a promise to read the file line by line, and return a list of lines that contain the word "Fusce"
-  - return the list of lines
+  - Return the list of lines

   > **_NOTE:_** You can use Copilot Code completion or inline chat.
 Once done you can also use Copilot Inline Chat to refactor the code to put this logic in a function.